 Currently, there is no other Honey Myrtle resource grown for essential oil anywhere in Australia.
 It is of high quality and known to be boutique, which makes supply tight at times.

 In December 2015 a large fire in the region decimated the Honey Myrtle and only several plants survived.
 Seed has been collected from these plants to ensure of a new crop and with clever nurturing they have regenerated well.
 A phenomenon about much of the Australian indigenous plants, specifically the myrtaceaes, is that they regenerate well after a burn or prune.
-Although this regional fire did a lot of damage to communities, fire plays an important role in keeping the Australian indigenous flora species healthy.
+Although this regional fire did a lot of damage, fire plays an important role in keeping the Australian indigenous flora species healthy.

 The aroma of Honey Myrtle is sweet and spicy with a cineole back note.

-Keep in a cool place below 30°, out of the reach of children, do not ingest and if using on the skin, apply with a carrier oil.
+Store below 30°, out of the reach of children, do not ingest and if using on the skin, apply with a carrier oil.

 Major compounds in Honey Myrtle: Aromatic Hydrocarbons,including Citral, Citronellol, Geraniol, Cineole, Limonene and Linalool